A photo of a signpost pointing to Huddlesford Junction

 Lichfield Canal Overview

-The restoration route follows the original route, except for four diversions in order to avoid developments since abandonment.
+The restoration follows the original route, except for four diversions in order to avoid developments since abandonment.
 In 2009, a detailed Feasibility Report was produced by renowned consultants WS Atkins.
 Our strategy explains how we will achieve our long term goal of restoration and operational plan forms the bridge between our strategy, the projects and programmes on our sites, and what we do behind the scenes.

 Maps